DonnieData/School_District_Analysis/README.md

 - The average math score for each grade level from each school
 - The average reading score for each grade level from each school
 - The scores by school spending per student, by school size, and by school type

-## Challenge
-###Data integrity
-Due toa dta integreity concern, data for Thomas High School 9th grade math and reading scores must be ommited from analyisis.
-These values will be replaces with place holders in order to maintin the data

-certain values in the dataset must be omitted and fill with place holder values. handling missing values and how analyzing how they alter/ skew data

 measurment of performance > school grades...